HypothesisWorks/hypothesis/hypothesis-python/docs/usage.rst

 =====================================
-Open Source Projects using Hypothesis
+Open source projects using Hypothesis
 =====================================

 The following is a non-exhaustive list of open source projects I know are